 ‘Find a job you love, and you will never have to work a day in your life.’

-From the moment I was asked to choose my GSCE topics in high school, I wished I actually knew what I’d love to do.
+From the moment I was asked to choose my GSCE topics in high school, I painstakingly considered what I’d love to do.
 I had friends who knew they wanted to be nurses, doctors, lawyers.
-The choices seemed easy for them.
-All they had to do was pick the options that suited their future careers.
-Me?
-I was a little more
+Their choices were easy, all they had to do was pick the options that suited their future careers.

 When I finally plucked up the courage, I had no idea just how much I would fall in love with writing and how much I missed being creative.
 It was both a lesson and reminder to me.
 If you don’t enjoy what you do, then so much of your waking life is being wasted.
 Whatever you do there will always be people who have less than savoury opinions of you, but I’d rather be the girl that tried than the girl who settled and allowed herself to fade into the background.